bryanleejh/mmt-sandbox/readme.md

 provide the common widgets to be used across marketing plugins

+_Note: Components migrated to [Armor](https://armor.deliveryhero.com/) are currently in beta release and can be accessed at `v3.0.0-beta.X`.
+To contribute to the Armor migration, you can raised pull requests targeting the `armor` branch_

 ## Install

 This package provides a compiled css file that you must include in your root file.